Travel to Brazil

 We strongly recommend that you arrive in São Paulo today for an optional overnight (not included).

 Arrive by early morning today at the latest.
 Zapa will meet you at the São Paulo Airport to catch the mid-morning flight to Cuiabá located in the northern part of the state of Mato Grosso.
 Drive across 90km of Cerrado (Brazilian savanna) to the town of Poconé, then drive about 15km south to the entrance of the Transpantaneira Highway - a truly extraordinary gravel road traversing some 150km of the Pantanal.
 Then continue south down the Transpantaneira to the Pixaim River.

 An early morning boat trip on the Pixaim River gives an excellent opportunity to see herons, storks, ibis and waterfowl busy on the river.
 Keep your eyes peeled for the beautiful, but shy, Agami Heron and the rare, endemic Chestnut-bellied Guan.

 You’ll journey down the Transpantaneira "Highway" to the Cuiabá River in Porto Jofre, making stops along the way.
 Water lingers alongside the Transpantaneira concentrating a wide variety of wildlife.
-Helder is very familiar with this area and knows some excellent places to stop to stretch your legs and take photographic opportunities.
+Zapa is very familiar with this area and knows some excellent places to stop to stretch your legs and take photographic opportunities.